Resiliency Matters: The Challenge of Climate Change

 Montana DEQ: Climate Change in Montana: Learn how key sectors of the Montana economy may be affected by a changing climate including: agriculture, transportation, tourism, and energy supply.
 The site also examines climate change and its impacts on the valuable natural resources of forestry, water and wildlife.

-Links and Resources on climate planning in the Missoula region and beyond:
+Resources on climate planning in the Missoula region and beyond:

 The Climate Summits

 2013: Inaugural Missoula Community Climate Summit Resource Guide, outlining climate planning history and status in Missoula.

 - City of Missoula’s Conservation and Climate Action Plan: Adopted January 2013 to guide municipal operations.
 Goal of carbon neutrality by 2025.

 - University of Montana’s Climate Action Plan: Adopted in 2010 to guide UM’s sustainability efforts, with goal of carbon neutrality by 2020.